-What can you do with an Associate’s degree in Criminal Justice?
+What can you do with a Criminal Justice Associates Degree in PA?

 An Associate Degree of Criminal Justice is for the person driven by the desire to help people, serve the community for the greater good, or maintain safety.
 Career opportunities include entry-level positions in public safety, such as dispatch or 911 operator, correctional officer, security officer, or fraud investigator.
 An Associate degree in criminal justice also contributes to a student’s eligibility for a baccalaureate degree program, providing a pathway to careers such as state trooper, local police officer, or federal agent.